 Although the University strives to adhere to the timelines described above, in each case the University will balance the need to complete a prompt disciplinary proceeding with the need to conduct a thorough disciplinary proceeding that complies with due process and, when applicable the UAPA.
-Thus, the actual time to complete a disciplinary proceeding may require a reasonable adjustment of the time frames in these procedures depending on many factors, including, without limitation: the complexity of the allegations; the complexity of the disciplinary proceeding; the severity and extent of the alleged misconduct; the number of parties, witnesses, and the types of other evidence (e.g., forensic evidence) involved; the availability of the parties, witnesses, and evidence (e.g., forensic evidence); a request by a Complainant to delay the disciplinary proceeding or conduct a disciplinary proceeding at a slower pace; the effect of a concurrent criminal
+Thus, the actual time to complete a disciplinary proceeding may require a reasonable adjustment of the time frames in these procedures depending on many factors, including, without limitation: the complexity of the allegations; the complexity of the disciplinary proceeding; the severity and extent of the alleged misconduct; the number of parties, witnesses, and the types of other evidence (e.g., forensic evidence) involved; the availability of the parties, witnesses, and evidence (e.g., forensic evidence); a request by a Complainant to delay the disciplinary proceeding or conduct a disciplinary proceeding at a slower pace; the effect of a concurrent criminal investigation or proceeding; a request by a district attorney to delay interviewing a witness; a witness' compliance with the instruction of a district attorney not to participate in a University disciplinary proceeding; intervening University holidays, breaks, or other closures; and/or other unforeseen circumstances.
+In the event that the need arises to significantly adjust the timelines described above or those previously communicated to the Complainant and the Respondent for good cause,

-4 Investigations of reports of Prohibited Conduct are usually performed by SCCS.
-However, for good cause, the Title IX Coordinator may select an investigator(s) external to SCCS, provided that the investigator has specific training and experience investigating allegations of Prohibited Conduct.
+4 Investigations of reports of Prohibited Conduct are usually performed by OSCCS.
+However, for good cause, the Title IX Coordinator may select an investigator(s) external to OSCCS, provided that the investigator has specific training and experience investigating allegations of Prohibited Conduct.
 Any investigator(s) chosen to conduct the investigation must be impartial and free of any conflict of interest.
 The investigator(s) may be a University employee, a team of University employees, an external investigator(s) engaged to assist the University, or a team of investigators that pairs an external investigator(s) with a University employee.

 5 This timeline does not apply if a Respondent exercises the right to have a hearing conducted under state law, the Uniform Administrative Procedures Act, Tennessee Code Annotated § 4-5-101 et seq. ("UAPA").
-If a Respondent exercises a right to a UAPA hearing, then an administrative law judge will be appointed by the University's Agency Head typically within five (5) business days of the Respondent's request for a UAPA hearing.
+If a Respondent exercises a right to a UAPA hearing, then an administrative judge will be appointed by the University's Agency Head typically within five (5) business days of the Respondent's request for a UAPA hearing.
 The timelines for a UAPA hearing are governed by the UAPA.
 The UAPA hearing typically lasts a minimum of four (4) months.